bahrmichael/serverless-scheduler/README.md

 This project consists of the Infrastructure as Code in the `serverless.ts` file, various CRUDL APIs and the authorizer in the `/functions/api` folder, the heart of the project in `/functions/engine` and some rudimentary metering in `/functions/metering`.
 The project uses API Gateway's usage plans feature to eventually support metering and billing through AWS marketplace.

+### How does a message flow through the system?

+Incoming messages are processed by `/functions/ingestMessage`.
+If all validations are successful, the message is sent directly into an SQS queue (if it has less than 10 minutes remaining until release), or into a DynamoDB table for long term storage.
+SQS supports message delays of up to 15 minutes.

+The engine then picks up messages from the DynamoDB table.
+This happens in multiple steps to achieve high scalability.
+First, `/functions/engine/schedulePull` loads all registered applications and triggers a run of `/functions/pullForOwner` for each.
+This function name is not up-to-date and should rather be called `pullForApplication`.
+It takes an application id, and uses it to query for messages that can be released within 5 minutes.
+The messages are then put into the SQS queue from above.

+Once the message delay in SQS has expired, the message becomes visible and the Lambda function `/functions/releaseMessage` sends them to their destination.

 ## API Specs